Kick the Can

 “You saw how many kids disappeared, we're both going in to collect them.”

-Bruce shuddered in the silence while Hank finished working the symbols into the circle of salt.
+Glancing away to hide the fear in his eyes, Bruce shuddered in the silence while Hank finished working the symbols into the circle of salt.
 He hated going in there.
 Aside from the creature of which he was completely terrified, he found the silence and lack of smell to be extremely disturbing.
 It was like walking around in a dream, waiting for the guy with razors on his fingers to show up.

 After completing the last symbol, Hank moved back as the area directly above the circle dulled, looking like an iced over window.
 Taking the athame out of its sheath, which looked suspiciously like a double-edged decorative knife that could be found in any small-town flea market, the older man turned to his companion, his tone hushed.
 “You ready?”